Brisbane Campus – Gregory Terrace

 In 2013, Brisbane Girls Grammar School acquired a thirteen hectare site in Sprenger Street, Fig Tree Pocket, comprising two cricket ovals and two fields, which together can be configured to create six playing fields.
 It is twelve kilometres from the CBD.
 The site was officially named Rangakarra Recreational and Environmental Education Centre on 23 May 2015 and the Main Field was renamed the Daphne Welch (1949) Oval in honour of past student and sporting legend Mrs Daphne Pirie (Welch) MBE, AO.

 Rangakarra is the home ground for sports such as hockey, cricket and touch and is used for other sport training sessions and environmental initiatives such as the Grammar Goes Green rehabilitation project.
-Download a map of the campus or directions to Fig Tree Pocket.
+Download a Rangakarra campus map or directions to Rangakarra.
 Below is a virtual tour of the grounds and a short video depicting the setting of the campus.